faun/blog/source/cover-letter.md

 - Crafting browser extensions to enhance snapshot manipulation and request observation, streamlining the product functionality.

-### What I’m looking for in my next role
+#### What I’m Looking for in My Next Role

-#### Customer-centric clarity of focus
+##### Customer-centric clarity of focus

-I've been working on developer tools recently, which makes customer empathy very easy.
+I've been focusing on developer tools, which makes customer empathy easy.
 Nonetheless, I have been laser-focused on improving the customer experience for customers for years now.
 By focusing on eliminating paper cuts and simplifying infrastructure wherever possible, I've been aiming to increase the quality of the product while simultaneously reducing the scope of technical support & maintenance required.
 Soliciting direct feedback from existing customers is essential to understanding how the current product meets their needs and/or falls short.

+##### Autonomy & trust

+I've been able to set my own milestones and define projects for myself for years, and it’s been truly liberating.
+It allows me to holistically approach customers’ needs and tackle the necessary infrastructure projects without need of a two-week iteration period.
+I've been managing a queue of work for myself with little guidance from my manager and have a proven track record of getting work done and doing it well.

-#### Growth mindset
+##### Growth mindset

-The single most important factor that will influence my choice of next opportunity is simply: If I can develop a track record of getting things done, does the company actively look for ways to reduce friction and help set up employees for a great outcome?
-Is there a great team onboarding, the best equipment and tooling, and a culture of regular feedback?
+Does the company actively look for ways to reduce friction and help set up employees for a great outcome?
+How does the team on-boarding, equipment and tooling, and culture of regular feedback compare to the industry-leading companies?
 Does the company encourage my growth and career trajectory?

-#### Autonomy & trust

-I've been able to set my own milestones and define projects for myself for the last few years, and it’s been truly liberating.
-It allows me to holistically approach customers’ needs and tackle the necessary infrastructure projects without being confined by a two-week iteration period.
-I've been managing a queue of work for myself with little guidance from my manager for a number of years now and have a proven track record of getting work done and doing it well.

-#### Growing together
+##### Growing together

-How teams foster discussion of differing opinions can have an outsized impact on product decisions.
-Fostering a culture of kindness, open communication, and straight talk is something I value in a high-functioning environment.
-I highly value team discussions and retrospectives to talk through what is going well and where we can improve.
+Teams fostering discussion of differing opinions can profoundly impact product decisions.
+A high-functioning environment benefits from a culture promoting kindness, open communication, and straight talk.
+Team discussions and retrospectives prove invaluable for assessing strengths and identifying areas for improvement.
+These practices contribute to a more effective and collaborative workplace.
+My experience in managing complex infrastructure, coupled with my passion for customer-centric solutions and continuous improvement, aligns well with the challenges and opportunities this role presents.
+I'm excited about the prospect of contributing to a team that values open communication, fosters growth, and strives for excellence in product development.

+I would welcome the opportunity to discuss how my skills in Kubernetes management, database orchestration, and infrastructure optimization could benefit your team's objectives.
+I'd love to explore how we could work together to enhance your product's performance, scalability, and user experience.
 Thank you for considering my application.
-I am eager to discuss how my skills and experiences align with what you're looking for and would love the opportunity for an interview.
+I look forward to the possibility of speaking with you to delve deeper into how I can contribute to your team's success.

 Thanks,